White House (plantation): Antebellum years

-In 1802, George Washington Parke Custis began construction on Arlington House, then in the District of Columbia, intending it to become a memorial to his step-grandfather (and adoptive father), George Washington, who had died in 1799.
+The ward of George and Martha Washington, George Washington Parke Custis began construction on Arlington House, then in the District of Columbia in 1802.
+He intending it to become a memorial to George Washington, who had died in 1799.
 Arlington House later became the home of his daughter, Mary Anna Randolph Custis, born in 1807, who in 1831 married Robert E. Lee.
 In 1846, most of the area of the District of Columbia south of the Potomac River was retroceded to Virginia, including the land occupied by Arlington House and the surrounding plantation.

-Robert E. and Mary Anna Custis Lee had seven children, of whom three boys and three girls survived to adulthood.
+Robert Edward Lee and his wife Mary Anna Randolph Custis Lee had seven children, of whom three boys and three girls survived to adulthood.
 Of these, the second son was William H.F.
 "Rooney" Lee (1837–1891), who was born at Arlington House.
 Rooney Lee was educated at Harvard University, and then followed his father's footsteps into service with the U.S. Army.
 However, in 1859, he resigned his commission.

 Rooney Lee moved to White House Plantation, which he had inherited from his grandfather, who died in 1857.
 He married Charlotte Wickham, a descendant of attorney John Wickham.
-They had two children, a boy and a girl, both of whom died in infancy.
+They had two children, a boy and a girl, who both died in infancy.
 His wife, Charlotte, died in 1863.
 The plantation house at White House Plantation, which was burned in 1862, had been the second of three which occupied the site over the years, all destroyed by fires.

 White House was the site of the crossing of the Pamunkey River of the Richmond and York River Railroad, which was completed in 1861 between Richmond and West Point, where the Pamunkey and the Mattaponi Rivers converge to form the York River.